 Many of our solutions have arisen from the start-up world, and as such need support to get to the next stage of their development.
 In May this year, we were delighted to reveal two new investment funds in partnership with BNP Paribas, Rothschild & Co and Air Liquide.
 The two funds will total up to €350 million and will support and invest in solutions receiving the Efficient Solution Label.
 The BNP Paribas Solar Impulse Venture Fund, with a target size of EUR 150 million will invest in early to late-stage promising startups dedicated to the ecological transition.
 Rothschild & Co’s Merchant Banking business, together with industrial company Air Liquide through ALIAD, its venture capital arm, plans to put in place a EUR 200 million growth & buyout platform.

-Finally we want to show decision-makers a concrete path to achieve their environmental targets with the Cleanprint.
-The Cleanprint will seek to demonstrate the impact of many Labelled Solutions in a given context, for example a country or a region, and will demonstrate the environmental and economic benefits to be gained there by implementing these solutions.
-Our first Cleanprint will be produced for Scotland, ahead of the COP26 conference taking place in Glasgow later this year.
-This is a huge moment for the solutions: being directly recommended to governments.
+Finally we want to show decision-makers a concrete path to achieve their environmental targets with the Solutions Guides.
+The Guides will seek to demonstrate the impact of many Labeled Solutions in a given context, for example a country, region or company, and will demonstrate the environmental and economic benefits to be gained there by implementing these Solutions.
+Our first Solutions Guide will be produced for Scotland, ahead of the COP26 conference taking place in Glasgow later this year.
+This is a huge moment for the Solutions: being directly recommended to governments and companies.